bimdata/python-api-client/docs/CollaborationApi.md

     project_pk = 1 # int | A unique integer value identifying this project.
     patched_group_folder_request = PatchedGroupFolderRequest(
         permission=1,
+        propagate=False,
     ) # PatchedGroupFolderRequest |  (optional)

     # example passing only required values which don't have defaults set
     try:
-        # Update the permission of a group on a folder
+        # Update the permission of a group on a folder.
+When propagate is set to True, the permission of all children in the folder will be updated.
         api_response = api_instance.update_group_folder(cloud_pk, folder_pk, id, project_pk)
         pprint(api_response)
     except bimdata_api_client.ApiException as e: